 Planets visible to the naked eye

-Mars emerges above the east-southeast horizon around 5:00 a.m., about 2 hours before sunrise.
-Look for the Red Planet at the crack of dawn, before the sky becomes too bright.
-On November 24, at dawn, the crescent Moon hangs 3 ½ degrees to the left of the Red Planet.
+Mars emerges above the east-southeast horizon around 4:30 a.m., more than 2 ½ hours before sunrise.
+At the beginning of dawn, the Red Planet stands about 15 degrees high in the southeast.
+On February 18, at dawn, the thin crescent Moon hangs less than one degree to the upper right of the Red Planet.

 Jupiter gradually reappears at dawn: look for the Giant Planet very low in the southeast, one hour before sunrise.
 As Jupiter rises earlier with each passing day, it becomes easier to pick out in in a darker sky.

 Saturn is currently lost the sun’s glare and cannot be seen.
 The Ringed Planet passed behind the Sun (conjunction) on January 13, and will reappear at dawn in February.